blamelesshq/proxy-function/src/gcp/README.md

 ### Google Cloud Information

-Once the `make gcp` command has run, the Terraform provider will output the URL to the API Gateway as well as the API key needed to access the gateway.
+Once the `make gcp` command has run, the Terraform provider will output the URL to the API Gateway.
+To get the API key needed to access the gateway, run the command `make gcp-key` and that will output the necessary key.

 ### Blameless Setup